BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 ```
 ##Rounded Prism
 You can construct cube-like objects, as well as a variety of other prisms using [rounded_prism()](https://github.com/BelfrySCAD/BOSL2/wiki/rounding.scad#functionmodule-rounded_prism).
 The unique feature of [rounded_prism()](https://github.com/BelfrySCAD/BOSL2/wiki/rounding.scad#functionmodule-rounded_prism) is the ability to use continuous curvature rounding.
-Rather than using constant radius arcs, continuous curvature rounding uses 4th order Bezier curves.
+Rather than using constant radius arcs, continuous curvature rounding uses 4th-order Bezier curves.
 For complete details on how this works see [Types of Roundovers](https://github.com/BelfrySCAD/BOSL2/wiki/rounding.scad#section-types-of-roundovers).

-Two parameters control the roundover k and joint.
-The joint parameter is specified separately for the top, bottom and side edges; joint_top, joint_bot, and joint_sides.
+Two parameters control the roundover, k and joint.
+The joint parameter is specified separately for the top, bottom and side edges using the arguments joint_top, joint_bot, and joint_sides.

 The k parameter ranges from 0 to 1 with a default of 0.5.
 Larger values give a more abrupt transition and smaller ones a more gradual transition.
 A k value of .93 approximates the circular roundover of other rounding methods.